-The forested portion of the property is located within core areas of the Delaware Ecological Network.
+Approximately 80% of this site (forested portion) is located within the Delaware Ecological Network, much of which is proposed to be removed.
 This network is made up of interconnecting natural areas of significant ecological value.
 Forest disturbances on this site could jeopardize habitat beyond the parcel boundary.